 - Unintentional weight loss even when eating normally.

-- Increased fatigue in activities you once did without issue.
+- Increased fatigue in activities you once did without a problem.

 4 Steps to Regain Muscle - Science-Based